canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration-trusty.rst

       computer, but you'll have to pay careful attention to the network and disk settings.

-*  System Under Test (SUT) that provides one of the power types MAAS
+*  System Under Test (SUT) that supports one of the power types MAAS
    supports:

-   - American Power Conversion (APC) PDU
-   - Cisco UCS Manager
-   - Digital Loggers, Inc. PDU
-   - HP Moonshot - iLO Chassis Manager
-   - HP Moonshot - iLO (IPMI)
-   - IBM Hardware Management Console (HMC)
    -  IPMI
-   - Intel AMT
+   -  AMT
-   - Microsoft OCS - Chassis Manager
+   -  WOL
-   - OpenStack nova
+   -  Sentry PDU
    -  SeaMicro 15000
-   - Sentry Switch CDU
+   -  HP Moonshot
-   - VMWare
+   -  Cisco UCS manager
-   - Virsh (virtual systems)

-*  Gigabit or faster switch (we recommend 8 ports minimum)
+*  Small gigabit switch (8 ports should be enough)

    -  For laptop with Wi-Fi: one Ethernet cable